Walhampton School

 Head

-Jonny Timms joined the school in 2021 from Caldicott, where he’d been deputy head, and he has spearheaded an innovative new approach to an already thriving prep.
-He has a calm and reflective manner paired with a strong belief in his mission – namely, to create a school that is led by pupils, allowing them a voice and the space to shake things up.
+Jonny Timms joined the school in 2021 from Caldicott, where he’d been deputy head, and still feels ‘incredibly blessed to have this job; it’s the best job in the world’.
+The past five years has seen him spearheading an innovative approach that has made an already thriving prep even better.
+He has a calm and reflective manner paired with a strong belief in his mission – namely, to lead a school where pupils have agency, giving them a voice and the space to shake things up.
 To this end, pupils take assemblies, lead open days and preside over drama productions, from performing to planning and cooking food to serve to audiences.

 As a young head and the father of three young children, Mr Timms is very much a 21st-century educator, alive to the issues of the day that affect the younger generation.
 He’s passionate about sustainability and diversity, and is forging ties with the New Forest community so that Walhampton isn’t perceived as the ‘posh school on the hill’.
-His clear vision coupled with his approachable manner – to parents and pupils alike (he teaches Year 7 because he feels it’s important for the children to see him teaching) – seem like a great recipe for success.
+‘We are part of, not separate from, the New Forest community,’ he tells us.
+His clear vision coupled with his approachable manner – to parents and pupils alike – are a great recipe for success, and the school’s autonomy means he can be laser focused on serving them.
+‘We relish our independence,’ he says.
+‘We do what is right for our school, the children in it and their families to protect that independence.’
+To that end, he’s recently extended the co-curricular offering so that it stretches from seven in the morning to six at night.
+There are now 130 clubs a week and he proudly tells us, ‘There are two things every child leaves Walhampton being able to do: ride a horse and sail a boat, which is very special.’

 Admissions

-Most of the school’s intake is at the start of the academic year, but some children, including international pupils (there are currently 15 boarders from overseas), can start during the spring or summer terms.
+Most of the school’s intake is at the start of the academic year but children, including international pupils, can start during the spring or summer terms if there is space available.
 There is often a waiting list for entry into the nursery and kindergarten, and in some of the pre-prep and prep-school year groups.
 Thanks to the amazing space, though, there is the capacity for an extra bulge class to be added to a year group if there is demand or to accommodate siblings.
-There are plans to grow numbers and give more access to Londoners and city-based families through weekly boarding.
+The school is non-selective but offers a tour followed by a taster day to get to know children and the family before places are offered.

 Means-tested bursaries of up to 100 per cent are available from Year 3, and armed forces children who board (and don't receive CEA) receive a 15 per cent fee reduction.
 The Walhampton School Foundation Trust charity supports the transformational bursary programme which goes to those who would normally never be able to consider an independent education.
 The school also works with Springboard to identify children who would benefit from a Walhampton education.